-In 2020, the Committee continued to retain Compensation Advisory Partners LLC (CAP) as the Committee's independent Compensation Consultant.
+In 2021, the Committee continued to retain Compensation Advisory Partners LLC (CAP) as the Committee's independent Compensation Consultant.
 CAP reports directly to the Committee, attends Committee meetings, and provides executive compensation related services.
 These services include reviewing this compensation discussion and analysis, advising on compensation program design such as PRSUs and peer company selection, providing market data on executive compensation trends and named executive officer compensation levels, and assisting the Committee with evaluation of pay-for-performance alignment.

-For 2020, the Committee considered the conflicts-of-interest related considerations for retention of a compensation consultant set out in the NYSE's listing standards, and determined that no such conflict of interest exists with respect to CAP.
+For 2021, the Committee considered the conflicts-of-interest related considerations for retention of a compensation consultant set out in the NYSE's listing standards, and determined that no such conflict of interest exists with respect to CAP.

-Each year since 2017, CAP identifies and the Committee adopts a single "peer group" as a reference group for the Committee's review of compensation levels and market practices.
+CAP identifies and the Committee adopts a single "peer group" as a reference group for the Committee's review of compensation levels and market practices.
 Our peer group is composed of companies operating in the investment banking, brokerage and asset management businesses that are of similar size, by revenue, assets, income, market cap and total shareholder return.

-Peer Group Affiliated Managers Group Inc. Invesco Ltd. Northern Trust Corp.
-Ameriprise Financial, Inc. Jefferies Financial Group Inc. Piper Sandler Companies Evercore Inc. Lazard Ltd. Raymond James Financial, Inc. Greenhill & Co., Inc. LPL Financial Holdings Inc. T. Rowe Price Group, Inc. Houlihan Lokey, Inc. Moelis & Company
+Peer Group Affiliated Managers Group Inc. Houlihan Lokey, Inc. Moelis & Company Ameriprise Financial, Inc. Invesco Ltd. Northern Trust Corp.
+Cowen Inc. Jefferies Financial Group Inc. Piper Sandler Companies Evercore Inc. Lazard Ltd. Raymond James Financial, Inc. Franklin Resources, Inc. LPL Financial Holdings Inc. T. Rowe Price Group, Inc.